avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 has been sequenced, but you don't find it NCBI Genomes website's list, you should search for it by following these steps:

 #.
 Go to the NCBI website
    (`www.ncbi.nlm.nih.gov <http://www.ncbi.nlm.nih.gov>`_).
 #.
-Select 'Genome' from the drop-down list beside the search box.
+Select 'Genome' from the drop-down list above the search box.
 #.
 Type the name of the species you are interested in in the search
-   box (eg. **"Haemophilus influenzae"[ORGN]**).
-Press 'Go'.
+   box (eg. **"Mycobacterium leprae"[ORGN]**).
+Press 'Search'.

-Note that you could also have found the *Haemophilus influenzae* genome sequence by searching the NCBI Nucleotide database, as the NCBI Genome database is just a subset of the NCBI Nucleotide database.
+Note that you could also have found the *Mycobacterium leprae* genome sequence by searching the NCBI Nucleotide database, as the NCBI Genome database is just a subset of the NCBI Nucleotide database.